Application Persistent Data Storage Permissions

 }

-This API is implemented for the StoragePermissions object (which is an enum).
+This API is implemented for the StoragePermissions object.
 The StoragePermissions type can be stored per-process and passed in storage APIs to express the storage permissions of the caller of any storage operations.

 6.1 Using Permissions in Capsules